 Once the project’s skeleton was structured, the real fun started.
 The early animations were simple with familiar techniques.
 Then, more new tricks got explored and added to the mix.
 Meanwhile, I jotted some drawing whenever it came through my head.

 New working space on across the street from my condo in Phra Khanong—TCDC Commons, W District—was a perfect spot to get myself carried away with it.
 I thought I could flip some books there to get some inspiration but that didn’t happen.

 All up, 56 looped animations were made with wit more or less 145 hours of the preproduction and animation (excluding rendering).
 Approximately, it was an hour to four for each animation.
 There were only two days that a post was skipped, I think.

-Until to the sequence of 21 and 55 when travelling back to Washington DC, the pace of animation and posting slowed down because of the day job.
-And I’d like to take this slow pace to fine tune each animation.
+Until the sequence of 21 and 55 when travelling back to Washington DC, the pace of animation and posting slowed down because of the day job.
+And I’d like to take this slow pace to fine-tune each animation.